 Stakeholder Information Management is focused on a “many to many” relationship model, managing the interactions, discussion topics (aka themes), issues, tasks, commitments, documents, etc., related to your stakeholder/rights-holder engagement initiative.

-The true value of SIM is the ability to extract robust reporting in a way that is meaningful to data consumers (internal managers, regulators, stakeholders, courts, etc.), to demonstrate process transparency and accountability, and to effectively measure results.
+The true value of SIMS is the ability to extract robust reporting in a way that is meaningful to data consumers (internal managers, regulators, stakeholders, courts, etc.), to demonstrate process transparency and accountability, and to effectively measure results.

-Some key functions of Stakeholder Information Management are:
+Key functions of Stakeholder Information Management: